flof/fftags/README.md

  - an ID
  - a subject
+ - a body
  - a category
  - a creation date
  - a last-modified-date

 We are focusing on the retrieval part of the application.
 Users can enter a  search term into a textfield to search for entries.
-The result is listed in a table with a column for each field.
+The result is listed in a table with columns for each field.
 In each column header are two links for sorting the result by this column in ascending or descending order.
-Then there are navigation links where the user can go to the next or previous page.
+Then there are navigation links for going to the next or previous page.
 In this example, the application state contains the following information:

  - The search term
  - The current page number